 Hot Springs- The Hot Springs Fire burned 1,222 acres in the Hot Springs Range.
-Planned BAR treatments include drill seeding 300 acres with native grasses and shrubs, constructing temporary fence to protect the seeding treatment, closure to grazing, noxious weeds treatments, and continued monitoring.
+In January 2018, 300 acres was drill seeded with native grasses and shrubs.
+Planned BAR treatments include constructing temporary fence to protect the seeding treatment, closure to grazing, noxious weeds treatments, and continued monitoring.
+Nevada Division of Wildlife is a partner in this project and provided funds and labor to drill seed 600 acres of private land within the burned area.